MelvinPariyadan/NexDish/README.md

 ## 🔐 3.
 Set Up DVC for Dataset & Model Syncing

-> ⚠️ The dataset and model files are stored in an AWS S3 bucket and tracked using DVC.
-Here you need 2 configuration files, which will be provided by Melvin.
+> ⚠️ The dataset and model files are stored in an AWS S3 bucket and are managed using DVC.
+To access them, you’ll need two secret key files, which are available in the **Project Secrets** folder on OneDrive for this project.

 1. Add your provided **`.env`** file in the project root.
+So it will be in NexDish/.env
-2. Add the provided **`.dvc/config`** file in the `.dvc/` folder.
+2. Add the provided **`config`** file in the `.dvc/` folder.
+So it will be in NexDish/.dvc/config.
 It contains the correct S3 bucket configurations.
 3. Pull the dataset and model (this can take up to **30 minutes** depending on your network):

 ```bash